 Argent users supply assets to Uniswap at their own risk.

-- You could lose a portion of your principle
+- You could lose a portion of your principle, known as impermanent loss

 - Returns are not guaranteed